davidly/dos_compilers/README.md

   * ntvdm -c -p e
   * ntvdm -c -p ttt

 The Borland Pascal (v1 through v3) products don't support command-line builds, so you have to run the apps, load the source file, and build manually.
-Same for QuickBASIC v2 and v3. for QuickBASIC v2 you must use some emulator other than NTVDM to build; that version directly accesses keyboard hardware in a way that's not emulated in NTVDM.
+Same for QuickBASIC v2 and v3.
+For QuickBASIC v2 you must use some emulator other than NTVDM to build; that version directly accesses keyboard hardware in a way that's not emulated in NTVDM.
 DOSBOX works great.

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; some of these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files; CB86 is an example.
 Again, if you see build errors this may be the problem.